c650/irc-bot-framework/README.md

 ---

-I have added a few commands as an example, but they needn't say if you don't want them to.
+I have added a few commands as an example, but they needn't stay if you don't want them to.